alexpdp7/frtcuop/README.md

 * Clustering/high availability
 * End-to-end encryption
 * Accessibility
+* Real-time location sharing (not supported by Conversations?)

 However, the project could benefit from those features and would initially consider contributions to the project in those areas.